The Complete Guide to Achilles Tendon Rupture

 • Return to activity/sport: 6-12+ months

 We use other treatment techniques to improve recovery, such as blood flow restriction training (BFR).
-BFR has been shown to improve strength, endurance and function after Achilles tendon rupture.5
+BFR has been shown to improve strength, endurance, and function after Achilles tendon rupture.5

 When can I return to sports and activities after an Achilles tendon rupture?

-A recent study examined 62 professional male athletes across the NBA, NFL and MLB who had undergone Achilles tendon surgery.
-Unfortunately, this was a career ending injury for 3 out of every 10 players (31%).6 Of the remaining players that did return to professional sports, they played fewer games and performed worse in their first year back, but not at 2 years post-operatively.
+A recent study examined 62 professional male athletes across the NBA, NFL, and MLB who had undergone Achilles tendon surgery.
+Unfortunately, this was a career-ending injury for 3 out of every 10 players (31%).6 Of the remaining players that did return to professional sports, they played fewer games and performed worse in their first year back, but not at 2 years post-operatively.

 Although it is not guaranteed that you will be able to return to sports, many people recover well after intense rehabilitation.
 At Kinetic Labs, we put our patients through a comprehensive return to sport test battery that includes muscle strength testing, movement analysis and functional tests.
 This provides clarity on what needs to improve before safely returning to full activities.